compciv/homeworkhome/txdeathrow_check/README.md

 # txdeathrow_check - A quickie count of Texas Death Row using HTML parsing

+This assignment is a quick review of how to use BeautifulSoup, the HTML parsing library, to parse data from a government website and do a simple count.

+This is an light intro to what is usually just one big convoluted assignment mixing web-scraping techniques with trying to understand the justice system.
+And also, learning to deal with data-entry errors.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->